-In the event that the UK is no longer a member of the European Union or European Economic Area and that the EWC [SE] Directive (transposed into TICER 2010) [(transposed into the European public limited-liability company regulations 2009)] is no longer applicable to the UK, the parties agree that the UK will continue to be fully covered by this agreement and that the EWC [SE works council] will remain competent for all transnational issues in relation with the UK.
+In the event that the EWC [SE] Directive (transposed into TICER 2010) [(transposed into the European public limited-liability company regulations 2009)] is no longer applicable to the UK at the end of the transition period, the parties agree that the UK will continue to be fully covered by this agreement and that the EWC [SE Works Council] will remain competent for all transnational issues in relation with the UK.

-The EWC [SE works council] members from the UK shall continue to enjoy the same prerogatives, rights and protection as the other members of the EWC [SE works council] as outlined in this agreement.
+The EWC [SE Works Council] members from the UK shall continue to enjoy the same prerogatives, rights, and protection as the other members of the EWC [SE Works Council] as outlined in this agreement.

-The following arguments can be brought forward when discussing the negotiation, renegotiation or simply adaptation of your EWC agreement with management.
+The following arguments can be brought forward when discussing the negotiation, renegotiation or simply adaptation of your EWC/SE agreement with the Management.